ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 val y : int list = [2; 4; 6; 8]
 ```

 This works for any variant type.
-Here is a type of tree with a variable number of branches.
+Here is a type of tree with a variable number of branches:
 ```ocaml
 # type 'a tree = Node of 'a * 'a tree list;;
 type 'a tree = Node of 'a * 'a tree list